Skip to main content

 2. Fork and clone the hub repository

-3. Create/Modify parsers/scenarios/collections
+3. Create/Modify parsers/scenarios/collections/AppSec rules

 4. Create/Modify tests to ensure proper coverage